 Top 5 Benefits of Recycling

-Why go through all the trouble of recycling your garbage?
+Donate Lego toys, recycle plastic, reuse paper products?
+Why go through all the trouble of recycling and repurposing stuff?
 How can recycling benefit us and the environment?

 Donating and Recycling Helps Protect The Environment: